-- Develop and implement an insect and weed resistance management plan in collaboration with the seed supplier. - The plan should among others include. - All farmers must adhere to the refuge strategy as stipulated by the GM seed supplier. - As part of the insect resistance management plan, intermittently apply insecticides to kill any pest insects that may have developed Bt resistant traits. - Application of glyphosate herbicide as per the prescribed concentration (i.e. not lower or higher concentrations as this may be ineffective) and application procedures. - Weed control prior to planting which should include herbicides of alternative active ingredients to allow killing of weeds that may have developed resistance to glyphosate. - Weed control prior to its production of viable seeds. - Cleaning of farm implements to prevent distribution of potential resistant weeds. - \circ Crop rotation. - Regular inspection of fences, game footpaths and other sites for snares, traps or any other illegal activities. - Over-abstraction of groundwater may potentially have devastating effects on plant and animal populations reliant on it.
-It not only include the drying up of springs, dying of trees and migration or dying of animals but also the lowering of cave water levels. - Ensure all waste oil handling is conducted on impermeable or bunded areas.
+- Develop and implement an insect and weed resistance management plan in collaboration with the seed supplier. - The plan should among others include. - All farmers must adhere to the refuge strategy as stipulated by the GM seed supplier. - As part of the insect resistance management plan, intermittently apply insecticides to kill any pest insects that may have developed Bt resistant traits. - Application of glyphosate herbicide as per the prescribed concentration (i.e. not lower or higher concentrations as this may be ineffective) and application procedures. - Weed control prior to planting which should include herbicides of alternative active ingredients to allow killing of weeds that may have developed resistance to glyphosate. - Weed control prior to its production of viable seeds. - Cleaning of farm implements to prevent distribution of potential resistant weeds. - Crop rotation.

-• Proponent HSE Officer, seed supplier.
+• Proponent HSE Officer, seed supplier

-Insect and weed resistance management plan kept on site.

-- Regular inspection of all fields to ensure early detection of extraordinary damage to crops that would indicate Bt resistance. - If Bt resistance is expected, implement the insect resistance management plan and notify the NCRST and seed supplier. - Inspection of all fields after application of glyphosate to ensure early detection of surviving weeds that may indicate resistance. - If glyphosate resistance is expected, implement the weed resistance management plan and notify the NCRST and seed supplier. - Keep record all instances of suspected insect or weed resistance.
+- Insect and weed resistance management plan kept on site. - Regular inspection of all fields to ensure early detection of extraordinary damage to crops that would indicate Bt resistance. - If Bt resistance is expected, implement the insect resistance management plan and notify the NCRST and seed supplier. - Inspection of all fields after application of glyphosate to ensure early detection of surviving weeds that may indicate resistance. - If glyphosate resistance is expected, implement the weed resistance management plan and notify the NCRST and seed supplier.

+- Keep record all instances of suspected insect or weed resistance.
 Note at least the species, date, extent and measures taken. - Keep record of all instances of insecticide and herbicide application as a measure to combat weeds or to prevent / delay resistance in insects and weeds.
-Note at least the date,insecticide and/or herbicide used, concentration of active ingredients as applied, and the reason for application.
+Note at least the date, insecticide and/or herbicide used, concentration of active ingredients as applied, and the reason for application.

-9.1.16 Soil Disturbance and Contamination
+9.1.15 Soil Disturbance and Contamination

-Without good and suitable soil, existing and proposed farming operation will not be possible.
+Without good and suitable soil, existing and proposed farming operations will not be possible.
 All farming operations have an impact on the soil, some by a lesser degree and others more extensively.
-Livestock require drinking posts.
+Cattle require drinking posts.
 At these sites there is usually an accumulation of manure which undergoes frequent trampling.
-Similarly, septic tank-french drain systems may affect the soil, especially if not properly constructed and maintained.
-In these areas the soil structure and composition may be affected.

 Overgrazing may lead to soil degradation and erosion.
 However, crop cultivation has a much more significant impact on not only soil structure, but also composition.
 Land preparation techniques involve tillage of all areas while infrastructure establishment may necessitate earthworks.
-Cultivated fields, have higher occurrences of soil compaction which require conventional tillage.
-Soil is compacted by mechanical activities such as planting, crop spraying and harvesting as well as livestock being allowed on the field after harvesting during droughts.
+Once the dryland crop field have been established, the Proponent further employs no-till (conservation tillage) practises, limiting further soil disturbance.
+Irrigated fields, however, have higher occurrences of soil compaction which require conventional tillage.
+Soil is compacted by mechanical activities such as planting, crop spraying and harvesting as well as livestock being allowed on the field after harvesting.

-Once crop field have been established, the addition of agrochemical may change the soil composition.
+Once crop fields have been established, the addition of agrochemicals may change the soil composition.
 Fertiliser is added for certain elements lacking in the existing soil while pesticides may remain in the soil until broken down.
 In some instances, the irrigation itself, which is often more than the natural rainfall, may further alter the soil composition as the water dissolves of reacts with elements of the soil.

-Apart from the crop and cattle related activities, hydrocarbon spills and leaks from machinery, equipment of failing fuel storage infrastructure may also affect the soil composition.
+Apart from the crop and cattle related activities, hydrocarbon spills and leaks from machinery, equipment or failing fuel storage infrastructure may also affect the soil composition.
 All of the processes has the potential to contaminate the soil rendering it less feasible for crop cultivation.